 - How we used the fold to improve results

 Above the fold is the area of a website visible to a person when they land on a website without them having to scroll.
 It is the first view customers will have on your site, maybe even your brand.
 The term comes from the Newspaper industry; Newspapers had a limited amount of space to convince readers to buy their paper.
 By displaying the most compelling headlines and images above the fold, they maximised their chance of securing a sale.

 Above the fold in practice

 The Flavour Factory are a luxury and established e-liquid brand that launched in 2013.

 Having attracted a significant client base through organic search, The Flavour Factory understood they needed to make continuous improvements to their website to keep on top of ever-changing client demands and maximise profit from an increasingly competitive marketplace.
 The Flavour Factory approached us to help them achieve these objectives.
 Our conversion rate optimisation (CRO) team created the strategy.
-Our design and development team implemented the necessary changes to deliver, test and tweak the hypothesis.
+Our web design and development teams implemented the necessary changes to deliver, test and tweak the hypothesis.
 From our site audit and customer research, we identified important insights related to UX and conversion, specifically impacted by the above the fold information being presented.

 - The primary product, bundles, was located below the fold